Hommage à Alexander Brott

 The Orchestre classique de Montréal (OCM) is the new name adapted in 2019 for what was previously known as the McGill Chamber Orchestra.
 It is one of Canada’s oldest and most established chamber orchestras and was founded in 1939 by Artistic Director, conductor and composer Alexander Brott and his wife, Lotte Brott, cellist and General Manager until 1998.

-Founded in 1939, the McGill String Quartet and soon thereafter grew into an ensemble which had as its members principal teachers of the McGill Conservatory of Music and eventually principal players in the Orchestre symphonique de Montréal where Alexander Brott served as Concertmaster and Lotte played in the cello section.
+Founded in 1939, the McGill String Quartet grew into an orchestra which had as its members principal teachers of the McGill Conservatory of Music and eventually principal players in the Orchestre symphonique de Montréal, where Alexander Brott served as Concertmaster and Lotte played in the cello section.
 The orchestra was quickly recognized as an ensemble of international standing and welcomed the first female Concertmaster for many decades, Yaëla Hertz.
 Today, the orchestra’s Concertmaster is the acclaimed violinist Marc Djokic.

 In 1989, Boris Brott joined the orchestra as Associate Conductor and, in 2000, was appointed co-conductor.
 Upon the death of his father in 2005, he was appointed Artistic Director of the OCM.